- First lesson in term WS 19⁄20: Tuesday, 08.10.2019

 - Important: Even though it is not always explicitly stated, the obtained results must be discussed scientifically: Try to explain the results, document what you find interesting, propose improvements, …This discussion must also be included in the jupyter-notebook.

 - the prepared jupyter-notebooks (as described in the previous items) must be submitted to the lecturer.
-Due that for each notebook, is immediately before the start of the next lab-exercise
+Due date for each notebook, is immediately before the start of the next lab-exercise.
+The Jupyter Notebook (.ipynb) and it’s .html representations must be submitted.

 - Each exercise is marked.
 The final mark is the average over all 6 marks.
 The quality of the protocol and the quality of the sporadic test at the start of each exercise determine the marks.